maravillas/spectator/README.md

       {:kelvin (celsius-to-kelvin (:celsius new))})

     (let [map (-> {}
-                  (watch-keys update-celsius :fahrenheit)
+                  (add-updater update-celsius :fahrenheit)
-                  (watch-keys update-kelvin :celsius)
+                  (add-updater update-kelvin :celsius)
                   (update {:fahrenheit 212}))]
       map)

     => {:fahrenheit 212, :celsius 100, :kelvin 373.15}

-Cycles of watchers are fine, but you need to ensure that the values will eventually converge.
+Cycles of updaters are fine, but you need to ensure that the values will eventually converge.

     (def m (-> {}
-               (watch-keys update-fahrenheit :celsius)
+               (add-updater update-fahrenheit :celsius)
-               (watch-keys update-celsius :fahrenheit)))
+               (add-updater update-celsius :fahrenheit)))

     (update m {:celsius 17})